-With Horizon Client 3.2 and later, you can download and run a Horizon Client installer bundle from the VMware Downloads page.
-This installer contains modules for features such as USB redirection, virtual printing, Real-Time Audio-Video, smart card, and client drive redirection.
+You can download and run a Horizon Client installer bundle from the VMware Downloads page.
+This installer contains modules for features such as USB redirection, Real-Time Audio-Video, smart card, and client drive redirection.
+To upgrade Horizon Client for Linux, you first uninstall the existing version from the client system and then run the installer bundle for the new version.

 - Verify that the client system runs a supported operating system.
 See System Requirements for Linux Client Systems.

-- Verify that you have root access on the host system.
+- Verify that you have root access on the client system.

 - Verify that VMware Workstation is not installed on the client system.

-- If you plan to use the RDP display protocol to connect to a View desktop, verify that you have the appropriate RDP client installed.
+- If you plan to use the RDP display protocol to connect to a Horizon desktop, verify that you have the appropriate RDP client installed.
 See System Requirements for Linux Client Systems.

-- If you have an earlier version of the Horizon Client software installed on the Linux client system, uninstall that application before installing Horizon Client 3.2 or later.
+- Uninstall any earlier version of the Horizon Client software.
 See Uninstall Horizon Client for Linux.

-- If you plan to use the command-line installer, familiarize yourself with the Linux command-line installation options.
-See Command-Line Installation Options for the Linux Client.
+- If you plan to use the command-line installer, become familiar with the Linux command-line installation options.
+See Command-Line Installation Parameters for the Linux Client.

 As part of the installation process, the installer runs a scan of the system libraries to determine whether the system is compatible with Horizon Client, although you can select to skip the scan.